Managing Cultural Load, Cultural Stress In The Workplace – An Indigenous Worker Retention Program

 • Managing cultural dilemmas-what happens when my work role conflicts with my cultural role

 • Practical strategies on how to ensure health and wellbeing at work and home.
-This also includes information on how to monitor your health and wellbeing and a comprehensive self-care plan.

 • Participants will be provided with strategies to cope more effectively with these situations.